Chad-Mowbray/DockerIntro/README.md

 Docker puts your application in a self-sufficient "container" that will run the same anywhere.
 As long as your machine has Docker, you don't need to worry about what version of Python is installed.
 You tell Docker everything your application needs to run, and the rest is taken care of.

 Most likely that sounds very abstract and complicated.
 I would suggest not wasting too much time trying to wrap your head around the nuts and bolts.
-We want to <i>use</i> it, and using it is pretty easy.
+We want to <i>use</i> it, and using it is surprisingly easy.

 How does Docker know what our application needs to run?
 Quite simply, use a Dockerfile to tell it.
 Here is what a very basic Dockerfile looks like: